Dr Emma Rowden

 - Applied Design in Architecture (ARB and RIBA part 2) (MArchD)

-- Development and Emergency Practice (MA, PGDip, PGCert)
+- Global Development and Humanitarian Practice (MA, PGDip, PGCert)

 Emma is passionate about enhancing the research and writing skills of designers, and aims in her teaching to arm architecture students with practical advocacy skills to help fulfil their ambitions to design for the common good.
 She has also developed a number of different resources for the ethical training of students and staff that are deployed across the school.

 As well as being the Postgraduate Research Tutor, Emma is a supervisor and welcomes MPhil/PhD applications from a wide range of areas and disciplines sympathetic to her research interests and expertise.
 These subjects include: law and architecture, justice environments, environmental psychology, public architecture, the architectural profession, architecture and the arts, architectural briefing, architecture and human rights, as well as research projects involving archival research and/or oral history.

 Emma’s research interests span the politics of design, the relationship between architecture, democracy and ‘the public’, and the role of public architecture and public-sector workplaces in the development of the architectural profession.
 Her research to date has focused on our understanding of the relationship between spatial design and perceptions of fairness through how we can better facilitate access to justice through the design of our law courts.

 Since receiving her PhD from the University of Melbourne in 2011 for her doctoral thesis entitled Remote Participation and the Distributed Court: an approach to court architecture in the age of video-mediated communications, Emma has contributed to several large cross-university research teams on externally funded empirical projects.
 These projects have explored various aspects of the design of law courts, and have led to an extensive body of work that spans the disciplines of architectural history and theory, socio-legal studies, legal history and sociology.